M-Is-Ahmad/kickstarter_projects/README.md

 ```

 ### 3. **What are the trends in the success rates of Kickstarter projects over the years?**
-   - **Query:** Analyzes success rates for Kickstarter projects by year.
+   - **🔍Query:** Analyzes success rates for Kickstarter projects by year.
-   - **Purpose:** Helps to identify patterns or trends in project success over time.
+   - **🎯Purpose:** Helps to identify patterns or trends in project success over time.

 ```sql
 SELECT